 Risks Of Teeth Whitening

 While many teeth whitening products are effective in whitening the teeth, potential side effects or risks have raised hackles in some countries in Europe.
 Concern largely revolves around who administers the treatment.
 For instance, the British Dental Association believes it is a safe procedure if done by a qualified professional.
-Mishandling the bleach, incorrectly fitting the mouthguard so the bleaching gel leaks, or allowing the bleach to come in contact with the skin and thereby causing chemical burns ‒ these are some of the mistakes that can be avoided.
+Mishandling the bleach, incorrectly fitting the mouthguard so the bleaching gel leaks, or allowing the bleach to come in contact with

 Sensitivity to touch and temperature is a common side effect among those with receding gums, cracks in their teeth, or faulty restorations when a high concentration bleach is used.
 Gum irritation is very common but ceases once bleaching effect stops after the treatment, or if the peroxide concentration is made milder.